abulaatikko/jeltsin/README.md

 # TODO

-* insert new news items to db
-    * one query to check which of the urls are not in db
+* fetch only ulkomaa news, not sidebar
 * clean callback hell (promises?)
 * cronjob
 * show the 1000 newest news in web page
 * support other categories (talous)